-To greet customers both correctly and appropriately will shape their understanding of your restaurant.
-It clearly demonstrates that staff are committing time, care, attention to every customer hoping to enjoy their meal.
+Greeting customers both correctly and appropriately will shape their understanding of your restaurant.
+It clearly demonstrates that staff is committing time, care, and attention to every customer hoping to enjoy their meal.

 Otherwise, if restaurants are putting little effort into greeting customers, why bother?
 Passion and quality are both at the heart of every successful hospitality business.